jeffbass/imagezmq/docs/api-examples.rst

           time.
 Use this method to connect (and subscribe) to additional senders.

           Arguments:
-            open_port: the PUB socket to connect to.
+            open_port: the PUB socket to connect to

       send_reply(self, reply_message=b'OK'):
           Sends the zmq REP reply message.